ZhiyuanChen/CHANfiG/README.md

 `FlatDict` also includes `dump` and `load` methods which determines the type by its extension and dump/load `FlatDict` to/from a file.

+`FlatDict` also comes with `apply` and `apply_` method, which made it easier to manipulate the dict structure.

 ### DefaultDict

-To facility the needs of default values, we incorporate `DefaultDict` which accepts `default_factory` and works just like a `collections.defaultdict`.
+To facilities the needs of default values, we incorporate `DefaultDict` which accepts `default_factory` and works just like a `collections.defaultdict`.

 ### NestedDict